ballerina-platform/ballerina-spec/stdlib/proposals/task/task_listener.md

 ## Motivation

-Currently, scheduling a task in Ballerina requires blocking the main strand, typically using a `sleep` statement in the main function:
+Currently, scheduling a task in Ballerina requires blocking the main strand, typically using a `sleep` statement in the main function.
+In monolithic and microservice architectures, applications are typically deployed as long-running services rather than as main functions with explicit termination.
+The current approach doesn't align with this deployment model.
+Introducing a task listener addresses these limitations by allowing developers to implement scheduled tasks as service.

 ```ballerina
 import ballerina/io;